adeo/panda-lab/docs/src/setup-agent.md

 # Setup an agent

 An agent is a computer in charge of managing devices.
 Your instance of PandaLab can have as many agent as you want.
-Each of them will manage his connected devices.
+Each of them will deal with his connected devices.

 ## Setup environment